prismray/Facebook_Data_Viz/README.md

 As of the first quarter of 2018, Facebook had 2.19 billion monthly active users!!
 So this trend got us curious if we can analyze and compare how two different individuals use Facebook.
 We extracted data from our own Facebook profiles and analyzed the same to find some interesting insights.

-This project has plotly charts, so the entire notebook with interactive visualizations can be viewed here: http://nbviewer.jupyter.org/github/prismray/Facebook_Data_Viz/blob/master/Facebook_Analysis_Ribo_Aash.ipynb

 ## **This project has used data extracted from the profiles of :**

 **1. Ribo :** A 23-year old full-time Supply Chain Management & Analytics graduate student and program manager at Santa Clara University aspiring to work in the mountain bike industry. :)

 **2. Aash:** A 24-year old aspiring data scientist who is an Economics graduate from Mumbai,India currently pursuing MS in Information Systems from Santa Clara University